varunkho/Akshar/README.md

 Introduction
 =================

-Akshar (a term for character/letter in Hindi) is an accessible, embeddable, highly extensible, multilingual online word processor for all.
+Akshar (a term for character/letter in Hindi) is an accessible, embeddable, truly multilingual, completely JavaScript driven online word processor.
 It Features:

 -   Ability to type in any language out of the box, without installing any add-on or using any specific language services provided by the host operating system.